Groups are smaller communities within the larger ActiveRain. Join groups created by others. or start your own and

 Steven L. Smith, King of the House Home Inspection, provides information for real estate buyers, sellers and real estate industry professionals.

 Blog posts emphasize issues commonly found in Bellingham, WA and Whatcom County.
-Smith is Washington State Licensed Home inspector #207, a state licensed structural pest inspector and one of the most experienced inspectors in the northwest corner of the Pacific Northwest.
+Smith is Washington State Licensed Home Inspector #207, a state licensed structural pest inspector, ASHI certified inspector #252760 and one of the most experienced inspectors in the northwest corner of the Pacific Northwest.

 Steven L. Smith is lead instructor of home inspection at Bellingham Technical College and teaches classes for Washington State University and the Washington State Department of Agriculture.
 Steve was a two-term member of the state licensing board.